Adyen/adyen-commercetools/docs/BEST_PRACTICES.md

   ###### Possible solution:
   After a successful payment, validate the cart to check if the cart amount matches payment amount.
-  If not, refund the payment and let shopper to pay again.
+  If not, refund/cancel the payment and ask the shopper to pay again.

 #### BEFORE a successful payment
 ##### Limitations